John Punch (slave)

 John Punch (c.
-1605) was an African-born resident of the English colony of Virginia who became its first person legally enslaved under criminal law.
+1605), also referred to as John Bunch, was an African-descended (and possibly African-born) resident of the English colony of Virginia who became its first person legally enslaved under its criminal law.
 In contrast, John Casor became the colonies' first person legally enslaved under civil law, having committed no crime.

-Thought to have been an indentured servant, Punch attempted to escape to Maryland and was sentenced in July 1640 by the Virginia Governor's Council to serve as a slave for the remainder of his life.
+Thought to have been an indentured servant with recent ancestry from present-day Cameroon, or possibly born there himself, Punch attempted to escape to Maryland and was sentenced in July 1640 by the Virginia Governor's Council to serve as a slave for the remainder of his life.
 The two European men who ran away with him received a lighter sentence of extended indentured servitude.
 For this reason, some historians consider Punch the "first official slave in the English colonies," and his case as the "first legal sanctioning of lifelong slavery in the Chesapeake."
 Some historians also consider this to be one of the first legal distinctions between Europeans and Africans made in the colony, and a key milestone in the development of the institution of slavery in the United States.

 In July 2012, Ancestry.com published a paper suggesting that John Punch was a twelfth-generation great grandfather of U.S. President Barack Obama on his mother's side, based on historical and genealogical research and Y-DNA analysis.
 Punch's descendants were known by the Bunch or Bunche surname.
 Punch is also believed to be one of the paternal ancestors of the 20th-century American diplomat Ralph Bunche, the first African American to win the Nobel Peace Prize.

 Context

 Africans were first brought to Jamestown, Virginia, in 1619.
 However, their status as slaves or indentured servants remains unclear.
 Philip S. Foner pointed out the differing perceptions held by historians, saying:

-slavery existed in Florida long before 1619. the very first arrival of the Negro in 1619,was preceded by Spain in Florida. but others are of the opinion that the institution did not develop until the 1660s and that the status of the Negro until then was that of an indentured servant.
+slavery existed in Florida long before 1619. the very first arrival of the Negro in 1619, was preceded by Spain in Florida. but others are of the opinion that the institution did not develop until the 1660s and that the status of the Negro until then was that of an indentured servant.
 Still others believe that the evidence is too sketchy to permit any definite conclusion either way.

 Historian Alden T. Vaughan also recognizes differing opinions over when the institution of slavery started.
 Still, he says that most scholars agree that both free and enslaved black people were found in the Virginia colony by 1640, noting, "On the first point—the status of blacks before the passage of the slave laws—the issue is not whether some were free or some were slave.
 Almost everyone acknowledges the existence of both categories by the 1640s, if not from the beginning."